micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication Revised_V1.md

 ## API Documentation
-API key are stored in environment variables for secure access.
-This API key provides endpoints to query and interact with ML/Tensor publications using the RAG pipeline powered by LangChain.
+API keys are stored securely in environment variables (for secure access).
+The API exposes endpoints for querying and interacting with Ready Tensor publications using the RAG pipeline.

+**Example Endpoints:**
+- `/query` — Submit a publication-related question for Q&A response
+- `/summarize` — Retrieve a publication summary
+- `/search` — Perform a semantic search on the dataset

+_All endpoints require authentication using your `OPEN_API_KEY`._

 ## References